by Attorney Howard F. Dworman

 Arizona does not offer “expungement” for adult criminal convictions.
 However, if a juvenile court judge adjudicated the case, your conviction may be eligible for expungement, or destruction.

-Once all terms of your sentence have been successfully completed, and you satisfy the eligibility requirements (see below), you may apply for a Set Aside pursuant to ARS §8-348, and you may apply may apply to destroy the Juvenile Record, pursuant to ARS §8-349.
+Once all terms of your sentence have been successfully completed, and you satisfy the eligibility requirements (see below), you may apply for a Set Aside pursuant to ARS §8-348, and you may apply to destroy the Juvenile Record, pursuant to ARS §8-349.

 Eligibility requirements for Set Aside and/or Destruction are: